hazelcast/hazelcast-jet/site/docs/sql/00a-basic-commands.md

 #### Memory considerations

-Batch aggregation maintains all intermediate results in memory.
-If you use the `DISTINCT` keyword, Jet must also store all the distinct values.
+Batch aggregation maintains an aggregate for each group in memory as the results are computed.
+If you use the `DISTINCT` keyword, Jet must also store all the distinct values for each group.
 Jet currently does not have any memory management.
 If the number of groups in the result is large, it can lead to an `OutOfMemoryError`, after which the cluster might be unusable.
 In some cases the user can arrange for the input stream to be sorted by the grouping key.
-Jet could use this fact to aggregate the data without keeping all the keys in RAM, but currently it does not support this optimization.
+Jet could use this fact to aggregate the data without keeping all the groups in memory, but currently it does not support this optimization.
 We plan to do this in the future, when the default SQL engine will support aggregate functions.

 ### Isolation level